gregpakes/MiniBlogFormatter/README.md

 - Will download images previously uploaded to wordpress and put them in the "files" directory.
 URLs are changed appropriately.
 - Supports gists from wordpress in the format [gist id=xxxxxx].
 It will convert them into the appropriate script tags.
+- Implemented permalink remapping.
+This requires you to make changes to the main MiniBlog application.
+Contrib: http://www.colinsalmcorner.com/post/colins-alm-corner--updated-blog-engine